 Because Familiars determine their abilities based on their master's hit points, BAB, and skills, familiars can fill many roles in the party as well as or sometimes better than their master.

 Common among spellcasters who make no effort to capitalize on their Familiars, a basic Familiar is still an excellent tool.
-They can serve as a delivery mechanism for touch spells, and because of their small size and good Dexterity they are often excellent at Hide and Move Silently, allowing them to move into position to attack before the party kicks in the door.
+They can serve as a delivery mechanism for touch spells, and because of their small size and good Dexterity they are often excellent at Stealth, allowing them to move into position to attack before the party kicks in the door.
 They can also act as couriers for Exploding Runes and Sepia Snake Sigil, or for delivering messages non-magically to nearby recipients.

 Especially useful if they have opposable digits, familiars can serve as Scouts nearly as well a Rogue.
 They lack Trapfinding, and can't get the ability from their master, so be wary of traps.